UZBEKISTAN & TURKMENISTAN

 Explore craters, desert villages & the city lights of the capital, Ashgabat

 Visit the Parthian fortress of Nisa, the State Carpet Museum, and battle sites from the 1879–81 Turkmen-Russian war.
-Meet Akhalteke horses at a private stable and stop at Ruhy Mosque and the Mausoleum of the first Turkmen president.
+Meet Akhalteke horses at a private stable and stop at Ruhy Mosque and the Mausoleum of the first Turkmen president before stopping in Arkadag en route back to Ashgabat.
+Transfer to Ashgabat train station for the 8pm sleeper train to Turkmenabat.
+Dinner and overnight on the train.

 WANT A HAND GETTING TO THE START LINE?